-If there’s one thing that I never get tired of, it’s meatballs.
-I love any type of meatball … Swedish meatballs, chicken meatballs, barbecue meatballs and the little spicy pork meatballs they put inside of the Asian dumplings.
-Give me some chopsticks and a small bowl of soy sauce and watch me go to town!
+If there’s one thing I never get tired of, it’s meatballs.
+I love all kinds—Swedish meatballs, chicken meatballs, barbecue meatballs, and those little spicy pork meatballs inside Asian dumplings.
+Give me some chopsticks and a small bowl of soy sauce, and watch me go to town!
+But when it comes to classic Italian meatballs, the real question is what to serve with meatballs to make the perfect meal.
+Whether you’re cooking for a family dinner or a big gathering, the right side dishes can take your meatballs to the next level.
+Let’s go over some of the best options!

 It makes sense that just about every culture and country has their own version of meatballs.
 They were even eating meatballs back in ancient Rome.
 It’s in an ancient cookbook called Apicius.
 Look it up!